MakeMeSenpai/Ant_World/README.md

     - [x] create custom scrollbar
     - [x] style portfolio displaying projects
     - [-] ensure that website is responsive via mobile first creation
-    - [] ensure that website is functional on all browsers
+    - [] ensure that website is functional on all browsers and passes light house with a 90+ rating
 - Ant Attack! *stretch*
     - [x] create animations in maya
     - [x] find a way to create a video with transparent background
     - [x] create basic animation using css
     - [x] create mini-game!
-    - [-] create secrete
+    - [x] create secrete
 - Portfolio Redesign
     - [x] create new wire-frame for website
     - [x] reorganize content